 The moral lesson from that episode could be to control your anger so it doesn’t get you into trouble.

 But Blocking?
-Is Blocking a fair punishment for someone who merely yelled at you?
+Is blocking a fair punishment for someone who merely yelled at you?

-Okay, to get my point, permit me to backtrack.
+To make my point, permit me to backtrack.

-So, back to “White Christmas.”
-This episode showcases some eye tech called Zed Eyes that works like a computer inside you.
-You can take photos with just your eyes, zoom into real-life views: like zoom a few meters into your sight, or something like that.
-The episode also reveals a kind of brain implant that one can purchase, insert in your head, and it copies you.
-The implant simulates your brain and can then be used in a machine to act like a virtual assistant for yourself; because only you can know what is best for you, right?
+The episode also reveals a type of brain implant that one can purchase, insert into their head, and that copies their brain.
+The implant simulates your brain and can then be used in a machine to act like a virtual assistant for yourself, because only you can know what is best for you, right?
 Creepy.

 One weird and unsettling aspect of that tech is a feature called “Blocking.”
-With Blocking, you can literally block anyone from seeing you, hearing you, seeing your picture, or seeing your offspring and their picture too.
-In the series, once you are blocked, you can only see a greyish-white silhouette of the person that blocked you, and they see the same of you.
+With blocking, you can literally block anyone from seeing you, hearing you, viewing your picture, or seeing your offspring and their picture as well.

 The worst-case scenario is if you’re on the register.
 In the series, law offenders can be put on the register, which means they are blocked from everyone on earth.
 A bit excessive.

 In the series, Matt Trent, played by Jon Hamm, was put on the register by the police for not reporting a murder and also watching Harry, played by Rasmus Hardiker, while he was peeing in the bar’s public toilet.
-When Matt stepped out of the station, you can imagine him not being able to see anyone except their silhouettes, and it was the f**king festive Christmas season.
-Jeez.

 Check out: Rafe Spall Net worth

 Joe found out when he saw the pregnancy test result in the trash.
-He confronted his wife but was met with a repulsive attitude.
+He confronted his wife, but was met with a repulsive attitude.
 Beth stated she didn’t want to keep the child.
 Joe called her a cold “b*tch” who would kill her baby.
 Beth then pulled out her Zed Eyes controller and literally blocked her husband.
 Joe could not see his wife or even the child when the child was born because Beth went ahead to get Joe legally blocked, which meant he couldn’t see Beth’s offspring.
-Later, Beth died, the blocking lifted, and Joe went to see the child, whose gender he had not been able to discern until she was older based on her silhouette.
+Later, Beth died, the blocking lifted, and Joe went to see the child, whose gender he had not been able to discern until she was older, based on her silhouette.

 As Joe approached the child, it turned out that the child, May, wasn’t his but the daughter of Beth’s co-worker, Tim (Dan Li).
 What a shock!